BDO-Planner/issues/README.md

+# BDO Planner will be closing down on 31st October.
+Read more [here](https://www.patreon.com/posts/closing-down-73115533)

 # BDO Planner - Issues and Feature Requests

 Please read this before posting any issues.
 This will be updated with common Issues and Feature requests that we will not be looking handle.